Community Bible Church of Northern Westchester

 This new church grew rapidly in the 1970s as they enjoyed a fresh work of God’s Spirit.
 Neighborhood Bible studies popped up around the county as CBCers invited their neighbors to study God’s word with them.
 They also sent out several missionaries both overseas and in the local area.

 CBC quickly gained a reputation for being innovative.
-Having no pastor, they took turns planning their services and devised a pattern for systemically studying through the Bible together.
+Having no pastor, they took turns planning their services and devised a pattern for studying through the Bible together.
 After the Sunday service, they met in small groups to discuss and apply sermons that were given by guest speakers or CBC leaders.

 The History of Our Log Building